South Lane Mental Health Now Has A Solar Array

-South Lane Mental Health wishes to thank Pacific Power for their recent Solar Energy grant.
-We are excited to announce that we will be installing solar panels in order to save on utility costs and to reduce our carbon footprint.
+South Lane Mental Health wishes to thank Pacific Power and the Energy Trust of Oregon for their recent Solar Energy grants.
+We are excited to announce that we have completed our solar panel installation project, which is saving on utility costs and reducing our carbon footprint.
 This project is made possible with funding support from Pacific Power’s Blue Sky program participants and the Energy Trust of Oregon.
-Once our solar array is installed, this webpage will feature a link to our production monitoring system which will provide historic and present generation data.
+Please see below for the real time results of our production monitoring system which provides historic and present generation data.

 Why go solar?

 The sun is a near-infinite source of energy and a key component of achieving energy independence in the United States.
 By increasing our capacity to generate electricity from the sun, we can also insulate our country from price fluctuations in global energy markets.

 According to The Solar Foundation, the solar industry adds jobs many times faster than the overall U.S. economy.
 This growth is expected to continue.
 Because solar-related jobs tend to be higher paying and cannot be outsourced, they are a significant contributor to the U.S. economy.

 Solar panels aren’t an expense – they’re one of the best ways to invest, with returns rivaling those of more traditional investments like stocks and bonds.
 Thanks to substantial electricity bill savings, the average American homeowner pays off their solar panel system in seven to eight years and sees an ROI of 20 percent or more.